poloxue/random_image_from_github/README.md

 # Random Image

-The Random Image Service is a lightweight, serverless API designed to randomly select and return image URLs from a specified category.
+The Random Image is a lightweight, restful API designed to return image URLs from a specified category.
 Built with Go and leveraging GitHub as an image repository and jsDelivr as a CDN, this service efficiently serves random images suitable for a wide range of applications, from dynamic website content to testing and placeholders.

-## Features

-- **Serverless architecture** for scalability and cost-effectiveness.
-- **Category-based image selection** to return relevant images.
-- **Integration with GitHub** for easy image management.
-- **Utilization of jsDelivr CDN** for fast and reliable image delivery.

 ## Getting Started